1. How to Land Freelance Modeling Jobs

-Tip 3: Pro Freelancer Club member can create multiple portfolio galleries.
-Not only does this keep your profile tidy but you're able to choose which gallery to send when applying to jobs.
+Tip 3: Pro Freelancer Club members can create multiple portfolio galleries.
+Not only does this keep your profile tidy, but you're able to choose which gallery you'd like to send to prospective clients when you apply for modeling jobs.
 This is a massive advantage as the employer will see your relevant work first and be much more inclined to check out the rest of your work.

 Tip 4: Modeling is an industry that thousands want to get into but very few get the chance.
 You have to stand out by being professional, realistic, accommodating and hard working.
 Watch out for misspellings, be polite, turn up on time when you do get the job and engage with the rest of the team.
 We're constantly amazed at the number of models who turn to their phone while on set when it's the perfect opportunity to build contacts with the rest of the team.

-Now you've got the knowledge, it's time to get cracking.
+Now that you know how to find modeling jobs and how to land them, it's time to get cracking!
 Modelling is a fantastic industry that allows you to travel the world, meet interesting people, collaborate on creative projects and get well paid.
 To reach these heights, it takes hard work and dedication like everything else.
 Thinking that you're able to get by on your looks alone because of the nature of the job is a BIG mistake.
 We've been working in the industry for over 15 years and the models who last are the ones who are professional and easy to work with.
 Personality plays a much bigger role than many think.

 We recently conducted an interview with freelance model Emily Denton who talks about her experience as a working model starting out.
 Emily works as a model part time in conjunction with her other role and talks about the challenges facing freelance models as well as the benefits.
 Click below to watch.